JuliaDynamics/DrWatson.jl/paper/paper.md

 Applications like `sumatra` [@sumatra] for Python work mainly by executing scripts through a separate standalone tool that captures and tags all files created at runtime.
 Alternatives like `recordr` [@recordr] for R, `explore` for Matlab or `recipy` [@recipy] for Python aim at the non-invasive approach by redefining IO functions for logging metadata during saving.
 The outlined tools, however, come with a cost of being limited to certain supported IO functions or the need of additional software to run code or a server infrastructure.
-Moreover, all of them -- including DrWatson -- are tied to a specific programming language and data provenance is only provided in their own context.
+Moreover, all of them are tied to a specific programming language and data provenance is only provided in their own context.
 Scientific projects, however, often deal with heterogeneous environments and thus data provenance needs to be implemented in a more language agnostic way.
 An example for such a framework is the Common Workflow Language [@cwl] which can easily be integrated at any stage.
+Notice that in principle DrWatson is tied to Julia, a single programming language.
+But because Julia has strong interop capabilities, allowing native C/FORTRAN calls and calls to Python or R (for example) via PyCall and RCall, the Julia-based design of DrWatson is much less of a limiting factor than for other languages.

 Therefore, DrWatson only implements basic data provenance features like logging version control information in Julia dictionaries and storing parameter configurations in paths using the `savename` function, which in many cases already covers the basic requirements.
 The latter approach allows for a simple, universal, file format independed method for keeping simulation parameters together with result files.